ascott1/item-challenge/README.md

 Push your solution to your fork and send the link to the recruiter you have been communicating with.

 Good luck!
 We're excited to see your solution.

+> See also the [Glossary](./GLOSSARY.md) for definitions of key terms used in this challenge.